Jah524/semi-supervised-multinomial-naive-bayes/README.md

 # semi-supervised-multinomial-naive-bayes

-Semi-supervised Naive Bayes Classifier with smoothing.
+- Semi-supervised Naive Bayes Classifier with smoothing.
+- Compatible with Clojure and Leiningen

 # Reference